Jonathan Bush

-Jonathan James Bush (May 6, 1931 – May 5, 2021) was an American banker who was the fourth child and third son of U. S. Senator Prescott Bush and his wife Dorothy Bush.
-He was the brother of former Congressman, CIA Director, Vice President and President George H. W. Bush.
-He was also the uncle of former Texas Governor and President George W. Bush, and former Florida Secretary of Commerce and Governor Jeb Bush.
+Jonathan James Bush (May 6, 1931 – May 5, 2021) was an American banker.
+Bush was the fourth child and third son of U. S. Senator Prescott Bush and his wife Dorothy Bush.
+Through his brother, President George H. W. Bush, he was an uncle of President George W. Bush and former Florida governor Jeb Bush.
 He died in Florida, hours before his 90th birthday.

 Early life

-Bush was born in Greenwich, Connecticut, to Prescott Sheldon Bush, a politician, and Dorothy Walker Bush.
+Bush was born in Greenwich, Connecticut, to Prescott Sheldon Bush, a politician, and Dorothy Wear Walker Bush (July 1, 1901 – November 19, 1992).
 He graduated from The Hotchkiss School and Yale University, where he was a member of Skull and Bones.
-The fourth child in the family, he was the brother of Prescott Bush, Jr. (1922–2010), the 41st President of the United States George H. W. Bush (1924–2018), Nancy Bush Ellis (1926–2021), and William "Bucky" Bush (1938–2018).
-He was the uncle of the 43rd President George W. Bush.
+The fourth child in the family, he was the brother of Prescott Bush Jr. (1922–2010), the 41st president of the United States George H. W. Bush (1924–2018), Nancy Bush Ellis (1926–2021), and William "Bucky" Bush (1938–2018).
+He was the uncle of the 43rd president George W. Bush.
 Like his brother George H. W. Bush, he was a member of Delta Kappa Epsilon fraternity at Yale.

 Bush and his wife Josephine are the parents of entertainment reporter Billy Bush and health care executive Jonathan S. Bush.

 Career

-As of December 31, 2018, Jonathan Bush had retired from Fairfield, Bush & Co., an Investment Advisory Firm in New Haven, Connecticut.
+As of December 31, 2018, Jonathan Bush had retired from Fairfield, Bush & Co., an investment advisory firm in New Haven, Connecticut.

 Jonathan Bush founded J. Bush & Co., which provided discreet banking services for the Washington, D.C., embassies of foreign governments for many years.
 In 1997, Riggs Bank bought J. Bush & Co. and made Bush CEO & President of Riggs Investment, a firm based in New Haven, Connecticut.

 In the early 1980s, Jonathan Bush helped organize investors for George W. Bush's first oil venture, Arbusto Energy, later called Bush Explorations.

 During the 2000 presidential campaign, Bush was a major contributor and fundraiser to his nephew's election and was named a "Bush Pioneer" for raising more than $100,000 for the campaign.

 Bush died on May 5, 2021, the day before his 90th birthday.
 At the time of his death, he was the last surviving child of Prescott Bush and Dorothy Walker Bush.